 “Like, manual labor?”
 My father finally ventured.

-But I got the shots, I took the typhoid pills, I filled the malaria prescription.
-I worked with the exceptionally courteous and patient Royce of ASAP Tickets to craft a two-week adventure.
-I warned the bank, and, inquiring about insurance coverage and mired in contradictory advice and the “I’ll transfer you” runaround, I started a highly vindicating argument between two representatives from BlueCross BlueShield.
+Despite the familial fears, I got the shots, I took the typhoid pills, I filled the malaria prescription.
+I worked with the exceptionally courteous and patient “Royce” of ASAP Tickets to craft a two-week adventure.
+I warned the bank, and, mired in contradictory advice and the “I’ll transfer you” runaround, I started a highly vindicating argument about insurance coverage between two representatives from BlueCross BlueShield.

 My background was checked, my rights waived.
 My passport came back from the embassy stamped with a visa good through June 2015.